pypa/packaging.python.org/source/glossary.rst

     setup.py

-        The project specification file for :term:`Distutils` and :ref:`setuptools`.
+        The project specification file for :ref:`distutils` and :ref:`setuptools`.

     Source Archive